Smart Home Cloud Servers

 Yes, there are alternatives to having cloud servers managing and running your smart home devices.
 This alternative is called a Local Smart Home.
 With a local smart home a central hub or platform manages and runs all automations from on your local home network.

 It is also possible, to give your local smart home access to the internet for remote control and notifications.
-Doing this doesn’t mean having to use cloud servers, it is direct access from your phone or computer to your local smart home system.
+Doing this doesn’t mean having to use cloud servers, it is direct access from your the app or web browser to your local smart home system.

 Conclusion